-- Who takes part in the research: babies involved in the studies we reviewed for this section ranged in age from 0-45 months, and included families with newborns (and hence no 'sleep problems'), to families needing 'some help' with their baby's sleep, to families reporting severe and ongoing sleep disruption.
+- Who takes part in the research: babies involved in the studies we reviewed for this summary ranged in age from 0-45 months, and included families with newborns (and hence no 'sleep problems'), to families needing 'some help' with their baby's sleep, to families reporting severe and ongoing sleep disruption.

-- How sleep training methods are implemented, including what methods are used: not only are there a wide range of techniques, from Cry It Out to 'positive bedtime routines' and 'parental education', often more than one method is used within one study, making it hard to disentangle what 'works' from what has no effect.
+- How sleep training methods are implemented, including what methods are used: not only are there a wide range of techniques, from Cry It Out to 'positive bedtime routines' and 'parental education', often more than one method is used within one study, making it hard to disentangle what works from what has no effect.

 In addition to these variations, studies can be very different in terms of design:

-- Others are very small controlled or non-controlled trials that don't have the benefits of large-scale RCTs but can often use costly but informative data-collection methods such as video observation or sleep monitoring devices.
+- Others are very small controlled or non-controlled trials that don't have the benefits of large-scale RCTs but can often use costly but objective data-collection methods such as video observation or sleep monitoring devices.

 - Some studies attempt to alter the way babies sleep, or the way mothers sleep, or on other sleep-related issues such as mother or child mental and physical health, and family relationships.

 For these reasons few studies that have been done are directly comparable to others, and those that are comparable tend to be done by the same research team, using similar groups of participants.
 Drawing conclusions about the effects of using sleep training methods in one group of individuals based on studies done on another - quite different - group, is therefore extremely difficult.